SainanZHANG-m/SainanZHANG-m.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
 Sainan Zhang is a researcher in Operations Research and Optimization.
-She is currently a Research Assistant at The Chinese University of Hong Kong, working with Prof. Huifu Xu.
+She is currently a Research Assistant at The Chinese University of Hong Kong, working with  <a href="https://www.se.cuhk.edu.hk/people/academic-staff/prof-xu-huifu/">Prof. Huifu Xu</a>.
 She previously held a Research Assistant position at CUHK from March 2022 to March 2024.

 She received her Ph.D. from Dalian University of Technology, China.
 She also worked as a Postdoctoral Associate at George Washington University from September 2024 to June 2026, and as a Lecturer at Dongbei University of Finance and Economics from November 2019 to July 2021.